The motivic Adams-Novikov spectral sequence at odd primes over $\mathbb{C}$ and $\mathbb{R}$: Generalized motivic Adams spectral sequences

-If \(E=ABP^\wedge_l\) and \( X=S\), the \(E\)-Adams spectral sequence is called the \(l\)-completed motivic Adams Novikov spectral sequence (considered for example in \cite[3]{OO},\cite{HKO2}), abbreviated to MANSS.
-By the previous remarks, this agrees with the \(H\Z/l\)-complete MANSS considered in \cite{DI}.\\ For \(l\)-low dimensional fields (a base field with exponential characteristic $p\neq l$ s.t. \(cd_l(k)\leq 2\))) the \(E_2\)-page of the \(l\)-primary MANSS has been described in terms of the \(E_2\)-page of the classical ANSS and \(H\Z_{l**}\) by Ormsby and {\O}stv{\ae}r in \cite{OO} in order to calculate \(\pi_{1,*}\) over these fields.
-To use this, we first need to compute the coefficients \(ABP^\wedge_{l,**}(ABP_{l,**}^ \wedge)\). \\ \\Let \(k\subset \C\) and \(l\) be an arbitrary prime.
-Let \(MGL\) denote the algebraic cobordism spectrum of Voevodsky and \(MU\) the topological cobordism spectrum.
-We follow the definition of the motivic Brown-Peterson as in e.g. \cite[6.3.1]{JOA}, i.e. we define the spectrum \(ABP\) as the quotient of \(MGL_{(l)}\) by a particular regular sequence of elements generating the vanishing ideal of the \(l\)-typical formal group law.
-As remarked in \cite[Remark 6.20]{HOY}, this is equivalent to the definition by either the Quillen idempotent or by the motivic Landweber exact functor theorem.\\ Precisely, we choose elements \(a^{top}_i \in MU_{2i}\) satisfying the conditions in \cite[6.1, last section]{HOY} and write \(a_i\) for their image in \(MGL_{2i,i}\) under the canonical map \(L\cong MU_{2*} \rightarrow MGL_{2*,*}\).
-Then \(R(a_i)=a_i^{top}\), and we can define
+Let \(k\subset \C\) and \(l\) be an arbitrary prime.
+Let \(MGL\) denote the algebraic cobordism spectrum of Voevodsky (see \cite[6.3]{VOE}) and \(MU\) the topological cobordism spectrum.
+The motivic Brown-Peterson spectrum \(ABP\) was first defined by Vezzosi using the Quillen idempotent in \cite{VEZ}.
+Hoyois proved in \cite[Remark 6.20]{HOY} that it can be defined equivalently by either the motivic Landweber exact functor theorem or as a quotient of \(MGL_{(l)}\) by any regular sequence of elements generating the vanishing ideal of the \(l\)-typical formal group law.\\ We use the same definition as \cite[6.3.1]{JOA}): \begin{defin} Choose elements \(a^{top}_i \in MU_{2i}\) satisfying the conditions in \cite[Section 6.1]{HOY} and write \(a_i\) for their image in \(MGL_{2i,i}\) under the canonical map \(L\cong MU_{2*} \rightarrow MGL_{2*,*}\).
+Then \(R(a_i)=a_i^{top}\), and we can define the motivic Brown-Peterson spectrum: